ovalle15/NasaPicOfDay/README.md

 API_TOKEN="your_api_token"
 MONGO_HOST='mongodb://mongo:27017/labelbox'
 ```
-4) Run  ```docker-compose up -d ``` in the root folder
+4) Run  ```docker-compose up -d ```  in the root folder.

+To run outside docker: run ```npm i```, ```npm start``` and add the ```.env``` file inside the server folder to start the api.
+However, you will need to install and initialize a mongodb in your local machine.

-Note: You do not need to initialize a mongo db separately, the docker-compose uses a mongo image to create the database within the container.
+Note: If using docker you do not need to initialize a mongo db separately, the docker-compose uses a mongo image to create the database within the container.
+Make sure you are log in into your docker account, since this might prevent issues when running the docker-compose.

 ## Endpoints: